ForgeRock/forgeops/docker/forgeops-secrets/forgeops-secrets-image/README.md

 - Attempts to randomly generate all secrets for ForgeRock AM, IDM and DS.
 - Runs as a Kubernetes job when products are deployed
 - The job attempts to be idempotent, only generating secrets if they do not already exist
-- Currently works for 6.5 and 7.x
+- Currently works for 7.x
-- For 6.5, a CA is created using keytool and https/ldaps certs are signed by this CA for AM/IDM/DS.
 - For 7.0, the new DS `dskeymgr` tool is used to build a CA and also issue/sign certs for AM/IDM/DS.
 - A java trust store is built and mounted on amster, DS, AM, IDM, allowing the services to trust each other's certs.